No part of this website (i-base.info) sets cookies (small pieces of text stored temporarily on your computer).

 - If you are unhappy about a comment you have posted, please email us if you would like it removed.

-- The guidelines are based on those for an HON code forum that also suggest ways to make your post relevant and friendly.
+- The guidelines are based on those for an HON code forum.

 This policy applies only to the HIV i-Base website, not to sites visited by following hypertext links.